 For remote iGaming services, especially, the functionalities may vary.
 Our British readers should consult the game descriptions before playing.
-Further so, in the context of British live casinos, the dealers will be eager to address and clarify how participants communicate their intentions.
+Further, in the context of British live casinos, the dealers will be eager to address and clarify how participants communicate their intentions.

 However, quality both at the interface and communication levels will differ, and we advise that you only access top-tier services of this kind.

-- Surrendering is an optional rule for the classic game that you may find both in land-based casino enterprises and online casino sites providing a wider and better array of table games.
+- Surrendering is an optional rule for the classic game that you may find both in land-based casino enterprises and online casino sites providing a broader and better array of table games.

 - It comes in three forms: late, early against a dealer’s 10, and full Blackjack early surrender.